- Hakone’s Venetian Glass Museum – The Biggest Surprise in Town - 19 March 2026

 Or, if you already know you want a little bit of space, then, see our guide to Tokyo hotels with large rooms or find a selection of the best Osaka hotels that offer a little bit more space here.

-Same thing happened when I had an early flight out of Narita, Mr Japlanease and I got the bullet train up from Osaka to Narita, booked into an airport hotel and then went out for the night in the town itself where we found THE most amazing bar full of cabin crew which had a whippet as a bar tender.
-It’s still one of our favourite memories of that trip!
+The same thing happened many moons ago when I had an early flight out of Narita, Mr Japlanease and I got the bullet train up from Osaka to Narita, booked into an airport hotel, and then went out for the night in the town itself, where we found THE most amazing bar full of cabin crew which had a whippet as a bartender.

 You’ll find a list of Narita Airport hotels here – I like the Hotel Nikko Narita.

-5. How Do You Want to Get To Your Hotel
+5. How Do You Want to Get To Your Hotel?

 Because Haneda is closer to Tokyo, it should (once you’re through immigration), take less time to get to your hotel from there to Narita – but, it’s not always the massive difference in time you might think considering how much further away Narita is.

-You do also have to allow for the fact that, the Narita Express and Skyliner run at longer intervals than the transport from Haneda, but, if you’re lucky, there’s not always much difference in it.
+You do also have to allow for the fact that the Narita Express and Skyliner run at longer intervals than the transport from Haneda, but if you’re lucky, there’s not always much difference in it.

-If you travel by bus or car
+If you Travel by Bus or Car

 If you want to see all your options for getting from Haneda to Tokyo, check our list here.